Rockaway Avenue station (IND Fulton Street Line): History

-Construction on the Fulton Street Line east of Rockaway Avenue halted in 1942 due to World War II restrictions on materials.
+Construction on the Fulton Street Line east of Rockaway Avenue was halted in 1942 due to World War II restrictions on materials.
 The entire tunnel infrastructure east of Euclid Avenue, including the Pitkin Yard and the yard leads, was completed, but rails and signals were not installed and Broadway Junction only had its tile completed.
-The tile work there is the last of the old style; Tile work at the stations east is of a more modern type.
+The tile work there is the last of the old style; tile work at the stations east is of a more modern type.
 Track and signals were completed into Broadway Junction in 1946 and to Euclid Avenue two years later.

 Station layout

 This is a four-track station with two side platforms.
 Both platforms have a maroon trim line with a deep maroon border and mosaic name plates reading "ROCKAWAY AVE." in white sans-serif lettering on a deep maroon background and maroon border.
 Small tile captions reading "ROCKAWAY" in white lettering on a black background run below the trim line, and directional signs in the same style are present below some of the name tablets.
 On the mezzanine level, directional mosaics point towards the platforms.
 Both platforms are column-less except near the fare control areas, where they are painted maroon.